osl-pocs/skdata/README.rst

     transformation functions depending on our data model, and loads the resulting data into the destination.

+    (...)

+    **Data reduction methods**

+    Data reduction is the transformation of numerical or alphabetical digital information derived empirically or experimentally into a corrected, ordered, and simplified form.
+    Reduced data size is very small in volume and comparatively original, hence, the storage efficiency will increase and at the same time we can minimize the data handling costs and will minimize the analysis time also.

+    We can use several types of data reduction methods, which are listed as follows:

+    * Filtering and sampling
+    * Binned algorithm
+    * Dimensionality reduction

     (Cuesta, Hector and Kumar, Sampath; 2016)

 Data exploration
 ----------------